Learning CenterLearning Topics

 Since data lakes accept data in any form, it’s very easy for the data quality to become unmanageable.
 But, if you follow these practices, you’ll be able to prevent common issues.

 First, prioritize data quality.
-Data lakes don’t do any processing of data before storage.
+Data lakes don’t do any data processing before storage.
 While this enables speed and flexibility, it becomes an issue when the quality of the data you’ve collected is too low to use.
 As a data scientist or data engineer, you can prevent this altogether by setting your data quality standards from the beginning.
-It takes a little pre-planning and affects what data you accept, but it will prevent headaches later.
+It takes a little planning and affects what data you accept, but it will prevent headaches later.

 Next, it’s important to curate data in the data lake to prevent it from turning into a swamp.
-What’s a data swamp?
+What’s a data swamp you ask?
 A data swamp is data that isn’t secured or cataloged.
 Without any organization or oversight, it’s difficult and time-consuming to use.
 Vet your data as it comes through, and catalog as needed.

 To create a sustainable data lake you have to think ahead.
 Working smarter now can save you from having to work harder later.